-This website is designed for IT and MDM administrators.
+This user guide is designed for IT and MDM administrators.
 It contains all aspects of mobile device management (MDM) settings as defined by Apple.
-If you are an Apple Developer, you can also refer to the following two documents:
+If you are an Apple developer, you can also refer to Device Management on the Apple Developer website.

 What is mobile device management (MDM)?

-After enrolled, you can wirelessly distribute, manage, and configure apps and books purchased through Apple School Manager, Apple Business Manager, or enterprise apps developed in-house.
-Users can install apps themselves, or apps can be installed automatically depending on the type of app it is, how it’s assigned, and whether the iOS or tvOS device is supervised.
+After the device is enrolled, you can wirelessly distribute, manage, and configure apps and books purchased through Apple School Manager, Apple Business Manager, or enterprise apps developed in-house.
+Users can install apps themselves, or apps can be installed automatically depending on the type of app it is, how it’s assigned, and whether the device is supervised.

 There are a few concepts to understand if you’re going to use MDM, so see next how MDM uses configuration profiles and payloads.

 Mobile device management is enabled when an MDM solution sends a properly configured enrollment profile to an Apple device.
 After the enrollment profile is approved, either by the device or the user, configuration profiles containing payloads are delivered to the device.
 The settings in the payloads determine how the device will function.

 A configuration profile is an XML file that consists of payloads that load settings and authorization information onto Apple devices.
 Configuration profiles automate the configuration of settings, accounts, restrictions, and credentials.
 These files can be created by an MDM solution or Apple Configurator 2, or they can be created manually.

 Because configuration profiles can be encrypted and signed, you can restrict their use to a specific Apple device and—with the exception of user names and passwords—prevent anyone from changing the settings.
 You can also mark a configuration profile as being locked to the device.